The latest AAC Systems from Control Bionics.

 - Explore the world using AT and telepresence robots

 - Control external devices

-The NeuroNode has been fully funded for Veterans under the care of the Veterans Health Administration following an assistive technology assessment with a qualified VA clinician.
+The NeuroNode has also been funded through Medicare and for Veterans under the care of the Veterans Health Administration following an assistive technology assessment with a qualified VA clinician.

-Contact us or view our pricing page for more information.
+Contact us or visit our funding page for more information.